-My brother-in-law had hundreds of dollars in DVD’s stolen several years back, an officer in the Air Force lost all the families' birth certificates, marriage license, social security cards, passports and other personal items when his family moved just a couple years ago, and friends of mine had furniture broken or scuffed during their most recent PCS.
+My brother-in-law had hundreds of dollars in DVDs stolen several years back, an Air Force member lost all the family's birth certificates, marriage license, social security cards, passport, and other personal items when his family moved a couple of years ago, and friends of mine had furniture broken or scuffed during their most recent PCS.

 While it's very possible that you may break or scuff your belongings since you are not a professional mover, you only have yourself to blame.
 You learn and you move on, rather than holding a grudge against your movers.

-Because you're the only one handling your household goods, you are in control of when they arrive at your new home.
-Most likely, you will be driving them yourself which means that they will be with you wherever you are.
-You have probably heard of, or even experienced yourself, the frustration of not having your belongings show up on time.
-A friend of mine waited weeks after their CONUS move for their stuff to arrive in Texas.
-She bought the essentials they could not wait for any longer and was feeling pretty close to buying a new closet full of clothes just to wear something different!
+Because you're the only one handling your household goods, you're in control of when they arrive at your new home.
+Most likely, you'll be driving them yourself, which means they will be with you wherever you are.
+You have probably heard of or even experienced yourself the frustration of not having your belongings show up on time.
+It's not unheard of to wait weeks after a stateside move for your things to arrive.

 Nothing reminds you of how much you own than packing it and unpacking it repeatedly.
 Our constant awareness of what we own keeps me from hoarding and filling every corner of our home.
 Instead, we become aware of what we aren’t using, which things collect dust, and ultimately what we can say goodbye to.

-As we prepare for bringing our first baby home this December and a move shortly after, my husband is listing a large group of items on Craigslist and Ebay that we know we do not need to continue moving and may not have time to sell after the baby arrives.
-This lifestyle paired with DITY moves has made us more frugal because we really think about an item's necessity before we ever purchase anything.
+As we prepare for bringing our first baby home soon and a move shortly after, my husband is listing a large group of items on Craigslist and Ebay that we know we don't want to continue moving and may not have time to sell after the baby arrives.
+This lifestyle paired with DITY moves has made us more frugal, because we really think about an item's necessity before we ever purchase anything.

 The Opportunity to Make Some Money

-Something that is nice about a DITY move that is not always guaranteed is an opportunity to pocket a little extra cash.
+One nice thing about a DITY move that's not always guaranteed is the opportunity to pocket a little extra cash.
 When you DITY, the government looks at the weight you moved, the distance you moved, and the time it took you to move.

-After reviewing this information, they reimburse the amount the would pay a moving company to do the same work.
+After reviewing this information, they reimburse the amount they would pay a moving company to do the same work.
 (We’ll cover this more in-depth in a minute.)
-Often times, you can move yourself for less than what a moving company would charge, which means that the remainder is strictly profit.
-My husband and I usually use the extra cushion to make a purchase we've been saving up for or put it straight into savings.
+Often you can move yourself for less than what a moving company would charge, which means that the remainder is strictly profit.

 Why a DITY Move May Not Be Right for You